Health Equity and Behavioral Health Integration

 Reducing Stigma

-Stigma is another key barrier to behavioral healthcare access.20,21,22 Patients in some communities, including minority, low-income, and rural communities, prefer - largely due to perceived stigma - to receive behavioral consultations within a primary care setting compared to a mental healthcare setting.23,24,25 A considerable amount of specialty mental healthcare is already taking place within primary care settings.26,27 Integrating behavioral health into primary care reduces the stigma associated with accessing behavioral healthcare and decreases no-show rates for behavioral health-related visits.28,29,30,31,32,33,34
+Stigma is another key barrier to behavioral healthcare access.20,21,22 Patients in some communities, including minority, low-income, and rural communities, prefer - largely due to perceived stigma - to receive behavioral consultations within a primary care setting compared to a mental healthcare setting.23,24,25 A considerable amount of specialty mental healthcare is already taking place within primary care settings to consider mental health equity.26,27 Integrating behavioral health into primary care reduces the stigma associated with accessing behavioral healthcare, decreases no-show rates for behavioral health-related visits, and addresses behavioral health disparities in underserved populations.28,29,30,31,32,33,34

 Reducing Healthcare Utilization and Costs